JackLamb99/rugby-rundown/README.md

 #### Reasons To Love The Sport

-* This section describes the reasons we, Rugby Rundown, love the sport and it highlights four core values.
+* This section describes the reasons we, **Rugby Rundown**, love the sport and it highlights four core values.
 These reasons are short and direct in order to gain the users initial interest in the website.
 * The boxes stack on smaller screens (less than 1000px) and form a grid on larger screens, making it responsive on all devices.

 ![Reasons](docs/readme_images/reasons.JPG)